Frequently Asked Questions

 9. How often does the entire program meet?

 The entire group of fellows and administrators come together for lunch once quarterly to discuss successes, problems or concerns, and upcoming events.
+These meetings occur on the 2nd Wednesday, of each quarter.

 10. How many conferences can I attend?